ttamada/MachineTranslationWithVisualContexts/README.md

 ### NMT with Visual Context (Section 3.4.3)
+1. Install tensorflow

-First, in the visual_integrated_translation directory, type as follows to start training:
+2. In the visual_integrated_translation directory, type as follows to start training:
 > python translate_visual.py

-After the training, type as follows to start decoding:
+3. After the training, type as follows to start decoding:
 > python translate_visual.py --decode